AnimePenguin/Chip8-Emulator/README.md

 Most Games use 2, Q, E, S for movement and W as an extra action.

-The emulator can pause execution by pressing SPACE and pressing P restarts the game.
+#### Emulator Keybindings
+- `SPACE` key to pause the emulator.
+- `P` key to restart the game.
+- `O` key to open file dialog and select a new rom.
+- `;` key to open the debugger.
+- `L` key to run the game at a slower clock speed (for debugging).

 ### Compatibility
 This emulator should work with most of the Chip-8 roms found on the internet.
 Quirks for 8XY6/8XYE and FX55/FX65 are not implemented.

-Some example games are provided in the "roms" folder
+Some example games are provided in the "roms" folder.

 ### Resources
 - https://tobiasvl.github.io/blog/write-a-chip-8-emulator/